 嬉しいな今日は。

-The Japanese version speaks, what a happy day, what a fun day, happy birthday, let's sing together.
-Basically this is the translation of the Japanese birthday song.
+The Japanese version says, “What a happy day, what a fun day, happy birthday, let’s sing together.”
+Basically, this is the translation of the Japanese birthday song.

 Birthday Vocabulary in Japanese

-If you want to say that the word refers to something birthday, just add tanjoubi before, for example: 誕生日パーティー (birthday party).
-Of course, it is sometimes common to use Americanized terms like バースデーケーキ (birthday cake).
+If you want to say that a word refers to something birthday-related, just add tanjoubi before it, for example: 誕生日パーティー (birthday party).
+Of course, sometimes it’s common to use Americanized terms like バースデーケーキ (birthday cake).

 • 誕生日 (tanjōbi) – birthday.